nlamonaco86/whereIsSanta/README.md

 Once Santa has departed, the Server will periodically check the database for his current location using our worldwide network of elves on the ground.
 Each time Santa is located, our database will automatically update, and the app will display his current location on the map.

+## Write to Santa

+Write a letter to Santa, and he'll send back a personalized e-mail!

 ## Deployed Site: COMING SOON

 ## Is Santa Coming to My Town?: